eliamue/foundations-prep-april-2021/03-putting-it-all-together-js-and-the-dom/notes/types-vars.md

     * reassignment
     * scope

-## What happens when I get the type wrong?
+## Tricky stuff: What happens when I get a string mixed with a number?

 ```js
 // number + number = number